Jurwen/TopoRoot_v2/README.md

-# Whorl and Soil Plane Detection
+# TopoRoot+: Computing Whorl and Soil Line Traits of Maize Roots from CT Imaging

+#Introduction

-presents a complete, automatic, and high through-put phenotyping system based on TopoRoot using a single 3D X-ray CT scan of excavated maize root crowns.
+TopoRoot+ presents a complete, automatic, and high through-put phenotyping system based on TopoRoot using a single 3D X-ray CT scan of excavated maize root crowns.
 We build our computational methods for whorls and soil planes upon TopoRoot’s pipeline and its hierarchical skeletons.

 TopoRoot: A method for computing hierarchy and fine-grained traits of maize roots from X-ray CT images